[Complete Tutorial] Python List with Programming Examples for Beginners

 - Every element in the list has an index.
 And the index of the element starts with zero.

 - The list also has negative indexing.
 It means you can access the last element of the list by its index -1.
-Index of the second last element is -2.
+The index of the second last element is -2.
 And so on…

 - The list is a mutable data type in Python.
 You can change the list after creating it.

 - The list can store another list as its element, it is called a nested list.
-I will explain this in the later part of this tutorial.
+I will explain this in the latter part of this tutorial.